Ḫiyawa: Imposition of Neo-Assyrian governorship

 Therefore, Awarikus might have tried to rebel against Neo-Assyrian overlordship, and he soon attempted to send a secret delegation to negotiate with the king of Urartu.

 However, Sargon II was seeking to conclude an arrangement with Midas to avert the danger of a Phrygian alliance with Urartu, and after Aššur-šarru-uṣur managed to lead three successful expeditions in the kingdom of Midas in 710 BC, the hostilities between the Neo-Assyrian and Phrygian empires soon came to an end by c.
 709 BC, thus averting the danger of war between the two powers.
 Another reason for Midas's appeasement of the Neo-Assyrian Empire might also have been an attempt by him to safeguard his kingdom against the Cimmerians, a nomadic Iranic people who had migrated into West Asia from the Eurasian Steppe, and who were starting to attack Phrygia.

-The normalisation of relations between the Neo-Assyrian and Phrygian empires meanwhile gave Sargon II a solution to the failures of his strategies in Anatolia by providing him with the opportunity to consolidate Neo-Assyrian rule over this region.
+The normalisation of relations between the Neo-Assyrian and Phrygian empires, meanwhile, gave Sargon II a solution to the failures of his strategies in Anatolia by providing him with the opportunity to consolidate Neo-Assyrian rule over this region.
 This is attested in a letter by Sargon II to Aššur-šarru-uṣur in which he described the Tabalian kings as having been made helpless thanks to the peace concluded between Phrygia and the Neo-Assyrian Empire, so that Aššur-šarru-uṣur would "press them from this side" and Midas would "press them from that side."

 As part of this normalisation of relations, Midas intercepted Awarikus's fourteen-man delegation to Urartu and handed it over to Aššur-šarru-uṣur, who reported of it to Sargon II.

 Annexation by the Neo-Assyrian Empire

 As a punishment for his act of rebellion, Awarikus was deposed and possibly executed in 709 BC, his dynasty was removed from power and Ḫiyawa's monarchy was abolished, while the state itself was annexed into the Neo-Assyrian Empire and made into the province of Que, thus losing its status as a client-kingdom.
 Meanwhile, the powers which Aššur-šarru-uṣur already held were formalised when he was given full control of Que.

-In 705 BC, Sargon II campaigned against the Cimmerians in Tabal but he died in battle against one Gurdî of Kulummu, with central and southeastern Anatolia consequently becoming independent again, thus destabilising the region and leaving it vulnerable to the attacks of the Cimmerians.
+In 705 BC, Sargon II campaigned against the Cimmerians in Tabal, but he died in battle against one Tabalian ruler named Gurdî of Kulummu, with central and southeastern Anatolia consequently becoming independent again, thus destabilising the region and leaving it vulnerable to the attacks of the Cimmerians.
 After this, the direct presence of Neo-Assyrian officials and military in Central Anatolia, including in Ḫilakku and the Tabalian region, ceased being attested.